divinepwner/divinepwner.github.io/_posts/2021-02-16-firmware-extraction-rce.markdown

-When we have a time we will also release the Metasploit Module for the vulnerability too.
+When we have time we will also release the Metasploit Module for the vulnerability too.

 We can turn back to our gaming session then.
 Cya!